juliensdk/Pick-the-Largest-Margin-for-Robust-Detection-of-Splicing/Experiments/README.md

+### Important Information: The results of our latent margin computations are available at [this link](https://drive.google.com/drive/folders/1q0Y0vEVPaqH23j5zIrv6jut3uH5PWnV4?usp=sharing).
+You need to download them and put them in a folder named  ```margins_data``` to reproduce our results in the playground notebook).

 Given the page limitations, it was challenging to provide a detailed explanation of the computation of our margin metric $\mathcal{M}_{\alpha}$.
 We actually followed the methodology of reference [19] to derive it.
 Below is a summary of our approach:

 Since computing the exact distance of a point to the decision boundary in a deep network is computationally infeasible, the authors of [19] are approximating this distance using a first-order Taylor approximation, i.e.,